5 years of Southeast Asia's largest web developer conference

 Node.js is growing up, and with that comes the responsibility of delivering proper legacy support.
 From Node.js Argon (v4.2.0) onwards, there is an official Long Term Support release cycle that lasts for 30 months.
 How does a project moving at the pace of Node maintain multiple release lines?
 How does a commit get backported?
 How is a release actually made?
 You will learn all this and more in this talk.

 Myles is an artist, musician, developer, and inventor.
 He works for IBM spending most of his time contributing to the node.js ecosystem.
 He graduated with a Master of Music Science and Technology from c.c.r.m.a. a.k.a the center for computer research in music and acoustics.

 Bots are a new way to interface with services and businesses.
 In today’s landscape, there’s Alexa, Facebook Messenger, Slack and more.
 Let’s see how we can code and test chat bots efficiently using natural language tools.

 KahWee is a Singaporean web technologist in the ad industry and is living in San Francisco.

 As a member of the W3C, IETF and IMTC, Dr Alex is an active participant in the WebRTC community.

+Among other projects he co-led the WebRTC-in-Webkit project and maintains his "WebRTC by Dr Alex" blog with the goal to reduce the barrier of entry into the field for students and individual developers.
 He holds a Ph.D. in signal, image and video processing at the French INSA and in his free-time helps his previous students from Harvard Medical and Pasteur as a Scientific Advisor to develop in-silico modeling solutions to complement trials of cancer drugs.

 Follow us on Twitter Like us on Facebook